irmen/prog8/docs/source/syntaxreference.rst

       Only use this if you know what you're doing because it could result in invalid assembly code being generated.
     - ``verafxmuls`` (block, cx16 target only) uses Vera FX hardware word multiplication on the CommanderX16 for all word multiplications in this block.
 Warning: this may interfere with IRQs and other Vera operations, so use this only when you know what you're doing.
 It's safer to explicitly use ``verafx.muls()``.

+.. data:: %encoding <encodingname>

+    Overrides, in the module file it occurs in, the default text encoding to use for strings and characters that have no explicit encoding prefix.
+    You can use one of the recognised encoding names, see :ref:`encodings`.

 .. data:: %asmbinary "<filename>" [, <offset>[, <length>]]

     Level: not at module scope.